Salaries in Germany: Employment laws and compensation trends

-Germany’s tech industry is supported by the Government too, through direct investment in high-potential spaces like the semiconductor industry as well as through schemes like High-Tech Gründerfonds (HTGF) which provides funding and support to innovative, early-stage startups.
+The tech industry is supported by the German government too, through direct investment in high-potential spaces like the semiconductor industry and through schemes like High-Tech Gründerfonds which provides funding and support to early-stage startups.

 Through this, Germany has also become home to some of Europe’s top tech talent – so it’s a great location to scout for talent.